yueeez-c/Hoos-mart/README.md

 ### Live Demo
 Production URL: [https://shrouded-sea-15354-cd819052cb94.herokuapp.com/](https://shrouded-sea-15354-cd819052cb94.herokuapp.com/)

+Notes about:
-Note: To view the moderator functions use the following seeded moderator account:
+To view the moderator functions use the following seeded moderator account:
 User: deployed_admin
 Password: Moderator123

+You can login as a previously created user via the non-google login using the following credentials:
+User: User1
+Password: Wahoos123

+You can also create your own account using googl authentication or the sign_up form

 ---